UlordChain/go-ipfs/docs/implement-api-bindings.md

 #### CLI API Transport

-In the commandline, IPFS uses a traditional flag and arg-based mapping, where:
+In the commandline, UDFS uses a traditional flag and arg-based mapping, where:
-- the first arguments selects the command, as in git - e.g. `ipfs object get`
+- the first arguments selects the command, as in git - e.g. `udfs object get`
 - the flags specify options - e.g. `--enc=protobuf -q`
 - the rest are positional arguments - e.g.
-  `ipfs object patch <hash1> add-linkfoo <hash2>`
+  `udfs object patch <hash1> add-linkfoo <hash2>`
 - files are specified by filename, or through stdin

-(NOTE: When go-ipfs runs the daemon, the CLI API is actually converted to HTTP calls. otherwise, they execute in the same process)
+(NOTE: When go-udfs runs the daemon, the CLI API is actually converted to HTTP calls. otherwise, they execute in the same process)

 #### HTTP API Transport